szilagyipeter99/imageprocessing/README.md

 # Image Processing
 Repository for the examples discussed in the Image Processing practices.
-Folders here only contain the source codes, explanations and figures are available on the course website.
+Folders here only contain the source codes and resources (images, videos ...).
+Explanations and figures are available on the course website.

 ### Links for the courses: